sfortz/VaryMinion/README.md

 The _analyzes_ folder is composed of several files:
  - _alphabet\_coverage_ is about knowing if the number of traces per process variant is balanced (which would ease further training) and if not, is there any risk that some process variant are not represented in the training set?
 To do so, we create a dictionary of symbols, prepare training and test sets as we were about to train a model and count the number of symbols that were not encountered in the training set.
  - _DS\_analyse_ is a script conducting some analyzes to evaluate the difficulty to learn a classifier.
- - _results\_analyse_ is about generating tables (both in tex and pdf format) and creating plots out from analyzes.
+ - _writer\_latex_ is about generating tables (both in tex and pdf format) and creating plots out from analyzes.
  - _writer\_csv_ is simply a parser that turns output text files into csv.
+ - _csv\_reader_ contains utilities to read csv metrics and ease analysis.
+ - _box\_plot_ creates box-plots from the csv files.
+ - _statistics_ performs a Friedman's test along with a Nemenyi's post-hoc analysis to compare the different parameterisations.
+ - _stat.R_ is called by _box\_plot_ and _statistics_ to delegate part of the treatment to R.
+ - _get\_total\_time_ retrieves the total time required to perform all executions.

 The _Training_NN_ folder contains all scripts to learn different models with different parameterization on the datasets used in the paper.
  - _training\_Model_ is some kind of interface that ease the training of any RNN following the same procedure.
 It is also in charge of managing the parameters given when the script is launched.
 This script is called by _DS*-*unit.py_ scripts.